-Design of input register is based on a chip H11L1.
-It is intended for detection external voltage or current.
+Input register is intended for detection external voltage or current.
 Input voltage range is from 3V to 12V.
 Input current range is from 4mA to 20mA.
 Unconnected input (no current in LED) is interpreted as logical 0.

-Output register design is based on transistor optocoupler and it is able to provide output current up to 32mA.
+Output register is able to provide output current up to 10 mA.
 Output voltage may be up to 30V.

-4. Basics of operations for CAC208
+4. Basics of operations for CEAC124

 The device includes a multi-channel ADC, a multi-channels DAC, input register, output register and a micro-controller.
 The micro-controller integrates all parts together and provides a connection with a control computer by CANbus.
 Logically input and output registers are not connected with ADC/DAC and are controlled by specific messages.
 After power-up the micro-controller writes to DAC a codes corresponding zero voltage on output pins, writes into output register zero and sends to host a power-up message.
+Moreover, microcontroller initiates multichannel measurement mode of ADC with 20 mS integration time, scanning channels from 0 to 15 and without sending data into line.
+It allows avoid ADC initialization in simple applications.